sramteke171/python-oop/readme.md

 ## Learning Objectives

 - Review the principles of Object Oriented Programming
-- Describe the relationship between a class and an instance
+- Describe the relationship between a **class** and an **instance**
-- Define a Python Class and instantiate it
+- Define a Python Class and **instantiate** it
-- Distinguish local, instance, or class variables
+- Distinguish between **local**, **instance**, and **class** variables
-- Examine interaction with objects through methods
+- Interact with objects through methods
 - Explain inheritance in Python
-- Look at Python's "magic methods"
+- Look at Python's **"magic methods"** or **dunder methods**

 ## Framing: Review, why OOP?

-#### Easy to Understand
+### Objects are Intuitive!

 Objects help us build programs that model how we tend to think about the world.
+Human minds tend to break down the world into objects: trees, leaves, roads, desks, cars, tacos, Britney Spears songs, and so on (all the *things*).
+Since it is our  natural mental tendency to understand the world in terms of objects, this is very useful for *modelling* things in the real world in our programs.

-Instead of a bunch of variables and functions (procedural style), we can group relevant data and functions into objects, and think about them as individual, self-contained units.
-This grouping of properties (data) and methods is called *encapsulation*.
+Instead of a bunch of variables and functions (procedural style), we can group relevant data and functions into objects, grouping related data and behavior together.
+We think about them as individual, self-contained units.
+This grouping of properties (data) and methods is a kind of **encapsulation**.

-#### Managing Complexity
+### Objects Manage Complexity

-This is especially important as our programs get more and more complex.
+Encapsulation is especially important as our programs get more and more complex.
 We can't keep all the code (and what it does) in our head at once.
-Instead, we often want to think just a portion of the code.
+Instead, we often want to only think about a portion of the code in a given moment.

 Objects help us organize and think about our programs.
 If I'm looking at code for a Squad object, and I see it has associated *people*, and those people can